petzval/btferret/README.md

 The same procedure is programmed via btlib functions as follows.
 For an example of binary data transfer see the second example in [Pi-Pi client-server connection](#3-8-pi-pi-client-server-connection).
+See also the supplied example code classic\_client.c/py.

+C code

 ```c
 /* devices.txt